aws-samples/aws2tf/README.md

 ## Planned Additions

-+ PaaS databases and other missing providers (feel free to contribute !)
++ Managed databases and other missing providers (feel free to contribute !).
-+ Other terraform providers as terraform supports
++ Other terraform providers as terraform supports.

 ----